EremusOne/ESPectrum/README.md

 - Better AY-3-8912 emulation (128K sound is still a little dirty).

+## Installing

+You can flash the binaries directly to the board if do not want to mess with code and compilers.
+Check the [releases section](https://github.com/EremusOne/ZX-ESPectrum-IDF/releases)

 ## Compiling and installing

+Quick start from PlatformIO:
+- Clone this repo and Open from VSCode/PlatFormIO
+- Execute task: Upload File System Image
+- Execute task: Upload
+- Enjoy

 Windows, GNU/Linux and MacOS/X. This version has been developed using PlatformIO.